dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     context because it would require additional specification to explicitly forbid it, but doing so is discouraged.*

-*In short, don't use refutable patterns in places that don't do control flow.
+*In short, you can't use refutable patterns in places that don't do control flow.
 Use simple identifiers (optionally with type annotations) to declare variables in pattern declarations.
 Use simple identifiers to assign to variables in pattern assignments.
-Use explicitly marked identifiers to declare variables in cases.
+Use explicitly marked identifiers to declare variables in `case` patterns.
 Use `_` anywhere for a wildcard.*

 ## Static semantics